 The Group is in the process of fast evolution and at this stage in the Company’s development, it is not deemed necessary to adopt formal procedures for evaluation of the Board or of the individual Directors.
 There is frequent informal communication between members of the Board and peer appraisal takes place on an ongoing basis in the normal course of events.
 However, the Board will keep this under review and may consider formalised independent evaluation reviews at a later stage in the Company’s development.

 Given the size of the Company, the whole Board is involved in the identification and appointment of new Directors and as a result, a Nominations Committee is not considered necessary at this stage.
 The importance of refreshing membership of the Board is recognised and has been implemented.
 In 2018 Andrew Prelea was appointed to replace Roy Pitchford as CEO, and Nick Hatch replaced Brian Basham as a Non-executive Director.
-In November 2019, Paul Fletcher was appointed to the Board as Finance Director, and in 2021 Nigel Wyatt was appointed to replace Eric Diack as Non-executive Director, and Andrew Hall was appointed to the Board as Commercial Director.
+In November 2019, Paul Fletcher was appointed to the Board as Finance Director, and in 2021 Nigel Wyatt was appointed to replace Eric Diack as Non-executive Director.
 Nevertheless, it is envisaged that the Board will be strengthened in due course as and when new projects are operated by the Company.

 Principle Eight: Corporate Culture